terse CLI has one scaffold command and a shared workflow CLI.

 - For each workflow that includes a webhook trigger, the CLI prints a Webhook URL line after deploy so you can wire up external systems without opening the app

-- Hosted: the CLI zips the current project directory, uploads it, and Terse hosts the workflow for you
+- Managed (Terse Cloud data plane): the CLI zips the current project directory, uploads it, and the control plane runs the workflow on Terse Cloud sandboxes

 Build with workspace context